floraQuilichini/GLS_last_version/README.md

         Comment from line 138 to line 370.
 Uncomment from line 372 to the end. <br />
         This application takes the profiles files (computed in app 1 - with geometric variations -) of objects A and B  in order to estimate the matching points.
 Then, this subset of matching point is given to the RANSAC algorithm that will output the transform T between the two objects to register. <br />
         From 2 objects to register, the following steps to get to the estimated transform are : run app 1 (with geometric variation) and run app 4. <br />
-        To test the code, use the data contained in the folder "profiles" and run the following command in a terminal: <br />
+        To test the code, use the data contained in the folder "profiles" and put the following arguments : <br />
         bunny_simp_profiles.txt  bunny_simp_rX45_t0-4-3_s0.5_profiles.txt transform.txt
         (or bunny_simp_profiles.txt  bunny_simp_rX45_t0-4-3_s0.5_downsampled_profiles.txt transform.txt)
         These profiles files have been generated thanks to application 1 with the original meshes "bunny_simp.ply" and "bunny_simp_rX45_t0-4-3_s0.5.ply" with the commands : <br />